paulkoerbitz/pauls-blog/src/posts/announcing-typeful-redux.md

 ## Overview over the library

 [typeful-redux] exports two functions and one class (and a few supporting type definitions).
 The purpose of the functions is described here.
-Also see the [examples](./examples/) for example usages.
-If you find the documentation insufficient please file an issue or complain to me via email (see profile).
+Also see the [examples] for example usages.
+If you find the documentation insufficient please file an issue or complain to me via email.

 ### `createReducer`